 Testosterone lawsuits are being filed throughout the country.
-Graves McLain personal injury lawyers are actively investigating testosterone lawsuits for heart attack, stroke, pulmonary embolism and death.
+Graves McLain personal injury lawyers are actively investigating testosterone lawsuits for heart attack, stroke, pulmonary embolism, and death.
 Reliable scientific studies confirm Testosterone supplementation dramatically increases the risk of these side effects in men who are healthy or have a prior heart condition.
-If your loved one has suffered heart attack, stroke, blood clot or death after taking testosterone therapy, call the experienced testosterone lawyers at Graves McLain about filing a testosterone lawsuit.
+If your loved one has suffered a heart attack, stroke, blood clot or death after taking testosterone therapy, call the experienced testosterone lawyers at Graves McLain about filing a testosterone lawsuit.

 Testosterone Side Effects and Adverse Drug Reactions

 A recent scientific study has confirmed that men over age 65, that use testosterone, have a 200% to 300% increased risk of heart attack and stroke.
 Additionally, younger men with a history of heart ailments have the same increased risks.
-These side effects could be caused by the increased production of red blood cells leading to thickening of the blood and blood clots.
-When blood clots break loose and travel to the heart they become lodged in the small vasculature in the lungs causing pulmonary embolism.
+These side effects could be caused by the increased production of red blood cells leading to the thickening of the blood and blood clots.
+When blood clots break loose and travel to the heart they become lodged in the small vasculature in the lungs causing a pulmonary embolism.
 Pulmonary embolism can lead to heart attack, stroke, and death.